Eravipuram

-Eravipuram is a Neighbourhood of the city of Kollam in Kerala, India.
-It is one among the 6 zones of the Kollam City Corporation.
-Other zones of the city of Kollam are Central Zone-I, Central Zone-II, Sakthikulangara, Kilikollur and Vadakkevila.
+Eravipuram is a neighbourhood of Kollam city in Kerala, India.
+It is one of the six zones of the Kollam City Corporation.
+Other zones of the city of Kollam are Central Zone-I, Central Zone-II, Sakthikulangara, Kilikollur, and Vadakkevila.

 Location

 Eravipuram town is only 8 km away from Kollam city.
 Other nearby towns are Kottiyam, Mayyanad, Paravur etc. Paravur is 19 km away from Eravipuram.
-Eravipuram railway station is the nearest railway station, which is one among the 3 railway stations serving the city of Kollam.
+Eravipuram railway station is the nearest railway station, which is one among the three railway stations serving the city of Kollam.

 Geography

 This place has a long coastal line with Arabian Sea.

 Portion of TS canal passes through it.